Where The Sunset Weeps - Animated Film

 The first half of the movie/storyboards center on more dynamic, birds eye view and low-dutch angle shots, specifically to create a power imbalance between the state of the main character, whose facial expressions easily convey his discomfort, and the size of the “antagonist” golem as well as the indifferent residents of this world.

-Whereas, the second half of the film focused more on quite, close shots with hints of subtlety, as well as graphic horror on scenes that were reflective of the writer’s emotions and experiences.
+Meanwhile, the second half of the film focused more on quite, close shots with hints of subtlety, as well as graphic horror on scenes that were reflective of the writer’s emotions and experiences.
+The same push and pull tempo couldn't be kept the same way the first act was organised, because we felt the author was not providing enough breathing room for his audience to settle with the protagonist's feelings.
+Therefore, we consulted the author to administer a switch in pace in order to improve the pace of the story.

 As visual storytellers, we were keen on digging deep into the experiences of the author, having multiple conversations for stories and emotions to flow easily so that we could capture the essence of a world where others may relate as much as the author did.